AePS Transaction Reversal and Refund Process: What to Do When Money Is Deducted

 What Happens When Your Money Is Deducted?

-It’s a distressing moment when you see an SMS confirming a debit from your account, but the AePS transaction has failed, or you haven’t received the cash.
-This usually happens when your bank processes the debit instruction, but the final credit to the recipient or cash dispensation doesn’t occur due to a system glitch or communication breakdown.
-The funds are essentially stuck in transit, temporarily held by the system.
+It is a distressing moment when an SMS confirms a debit from an account, but the AePS transaction has failed, or the cash has not been received.
+This typically occurs when the user’s bank processes the debit instruction, but the final credit to the recipient or cash dispensation does not occur due to a system glitch or communication breakdown.
+The funds are temporarily held in transit by the system.
+In most instances, the system attempts an automatic reversal of the transaction.
+This means the user’s bank attempts to credit the money back into their account without requiring any action from the user.
+However, this auto-reversal is not always instant and can take some time, potentially leading to anxiety.
+It is important not to panic immediately, as there is a set process for these situations.

 Common Confusion: Instant Auto-Reversal